Music Notes

 As I was preparing to write a blog post on self-doubt, I opened up to a random page in the book, and the following hit me like a ton of bricks:

 "While the emotional undercurrents of self-doubt can serve the art, they can also interfere with the creative process.
-Begining a work, completing a work, and sharing a work-these are key moments where many of us become stuck.
+Beginning a work, completing a work, and sharing a work-these are key moments where many of us become stuck.

 How do we move forward, considering the stories we tell ourselves?